camunda/camunda-docs/docs/components/best-practices/management/doing-a-proper-poc.md

   * *Internet* availability for team members and external consultants

 * for remote POCs
-  * exact meeting setup, e.g. links to the right meeting room, passwords, etc. (for remote POCs).
-In case you can't easily host meetings for external participants, your Camunda consultant can setup a Zoom or Teams call.
+  * exact meeting setup, e.g. links to the meeting room, passwords, etc..
+In case you can't easily host meetings for external participants, your Camunda consultant can setup a Zoom or Microsoft Teams call
   * Ideally some chat capability, e.g. a temporary Slack account

-Ideally, prepare a few *organizational* and/or *project* info slides to get everybody up to speed on day 1 of the workshop.
+Ideally, prepare a few *organizational* and/or *project* info slides to get everybody up to speed on day one of the workshop.